 If located in a 100-year floodplain, the applicant will be required by federal assistance to maintain flood insurance and notify future owners or flood insurance requirements.
 Federal law requires people who live in a floodplain and previously received Federal disaster funds to repair their homes as the result of a flood to carry flood insurance in perpetuity on that property.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act prohibits the receipt of disaster assistance because of lack of required flood insurance; accordingly, whether a property is subject to this requirement will be reviewed during the eligibility phase of the program.

-If an applicant is eligible for program assistance, a covenant will be required to be placed on the property requiring that flood insurance be maintained on that property in perpetuity.
+If an applicant is eligible for program assistance, a covenant will be required to be placed on the property requiring that flood insurance is maintained on that property in perpetuity.
 An award may also include assistance to pay for up to the first two years of flood insurance premiums for eligible program applicants.
 Such parameters to determine eligibility for assistance with flood insurance premiums shall be further defined in the state’s policies and procedures.